jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/Editor.md

 ![](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/cShnfmtfqWELAanH7yGDT_jb-f12-goref.gif)

 Place your cursor on the code and press **Shift + F12** or right-click and select **Go to References **from the menu options, VS Code displays a preview window that lists all the lines of code in your project where that code is used or referenced.
-If there are multiple references, you can click on any of the listed references in the preview window to go directly to that location in the code.&#x20;
+If there are multiple references, you can click on any of the listed references in the preview window to go directly to that location in the code.